COVID–19 FAQs: support for individuals and businesses

 - your turnover exceeds the registration limit, but your taxable supplies are wholly or mainly zero-rated.
 If you make any standard-rated supplies, you can only cancel your VAT registration voluntarily if your input tax normally exceeds your output tax.
 If these circumstances apply to you, you should write to the VAT Registration Service explaining why you think you should be exempt from registration.

 If your turnover has decreased due to COVID-19 and you can sufficiently demonstrate that the value of your taxable supplies will not exceed the VAT registration cancellation limit in the next 12 months, then you can apply to HMRC to cancel your VAT registration.
 If business as normal resumes and your turnover subsequently breaches the VAT registration threshold (currently £85,000 in any rolling 12-month period or £85,000 in the next 30 days alone) you will need to register for VAT again.

 I am now selling takeaway food, as opposed to letting patrons consume food on my premises.
 What is the VAT liability?

 Many restaurants have now resorted to selling takeaway food due to the closure of non-essential business.
-Hot takeaway food is subject to VAT at the standard rate (20%), although some cold takeaway food is zero-rated.
+Hot takeaway food is usually subject to VAT at the standard rate (20%), but may now benefit from the temporarily reduced rate of VAT.
 Food that is zero-rated includes sandwiches, cakes and pastries provided they are not advertised as hot, heated to order or kept warm after they have been cooked.

-If you would like more information or to discuss how coronavirus will affect you or your business, please contact:
+If you would like more information or to discuss how COVID-19 will affect you or your business, please contact:

 Support for employers